-The interdisciplinary nature of the BS in Environmental Engineering program at WPI offers you the flexibility to tailor your degree to your interests and career goals, choosing the perfect blend of courses from civil engineering and chemical engineering.
+The interdisciplinary nature of the degree in environmental engineering at WPI offers you the flexibility to tailor your degree to your interests and career goals with the perfect blend of courses from civil and chemical engineering.

 Whether your interests lie in sustainability, keeping water supplies safe, designing processes to handle industrial waste and reduce chemical toxicity, or remediating contaminated sites, the breadth of knowledge covered in the Environmental Engineering BS gives you the foundation to forge your own path in this in-demand field.

-As an Environmental Engineering undergrad at WPI, you’ll work closely with pioneering faculty in environmental, civil, chemical, and mechanical engineering.
-You’ll learn how you can make a difference for future generations by protecting public health and preserving the environment, with courses ranging from Water Treatment, Hydraulics, Hazardous and Industrial Waste Management, Kinetics and Reactor Design, Soil Mechanics, and Land Use Development and Controls.
+As an undergrad earning a degree in environmental engineering, you’ll work closely with pioneering faculty in environmental, civil, chemical, and mechanical engineering.
+You’ll learn how you can make a difference for future generations by protecting public health and preserving the environment, with courses like Water Treatment, Hydraulics, Hazardous and Industrial Waste Management, Kinetics and Reactor Design, Soil Mechanics, and Land Use Development and Controls.

 You may also pursue your bachelor’s and master’s degrees concurrently with the Environmental Engineering BS/MS program.